rsandb/file-version-manager/readme.md

 # File Version Manager

-File Version Manager is a WordPress plugin that allows you to conveniently upload and update files site-wide.
+File Version Manager is a WordPress plugin that allows you to conveniently manage file versions.
+It uploads files to a custom directory and allows for easy updating without having to change links everywhere.

+This plugin is meant as a lite replacement for WP-Filebase Pro.

 ## Description